The eccentric wheel.

 Torques present an interesting slant on this, and are the final nail in its coffin.
 While the net torque on the rollers may be nonzero, this isn't the issue.
 We must look at the net torque on the entire rotatable system, and that curved wall exerts forces and torques on it.

 We use here an important fact about torques.
 We can choose any point as a center of torques, and if the net torque is zero about that point it will also be zero for any other point we choose.
 In this case we make our task easy by choosing the center of the wall's circular arc as the center of torques.
-The forces whose line of action passes through the center of torques have zero torques because their lever arms are zero.
+Any force whose line of action passes through the center of torques has zero torque because its lever arm is zero.

 This process for reaching this result was subtle, and perhaps devious.
 Here's an elaboration.What about the springs?
 They are irrelevant to our conclusion, for each spring compresses, then decompresses by the same amount when the wheel is rotated a full circle.
 Net work done: zero, assuming the springs are perfectly elastic, obeying Hooke's law.
 If the springs are not perfectly elastic, there will be dissipative heating of them, losing energy and slowing the wheel.